Node.js DNS Resolution: lookup, resolve & c-ares

 console.error(err.code);

 });EAI_AGAIN means a temporary resolver failure.
 The name might work later.
 Common causes include DNS server timeout, transient resolver failure, network loss between the host and resolver, or local resolver trouble.
-Treat it differently from a stable "name is absent" answer.
+Treat it differently from a stable "this name is absent" result.

-ENODATA means the name exists in the DNS path, but the requested record type has no data in the observed answer path.
+ENODATA means the name exists in the DNS path, but the requested record type has no data in the observed answer.
 A name can have A records and no MX records.
 A name can have A records and no AAAA records.
-That differs from the whole name being absent.
+That is not the same as the whole name being absent.

 dns.resolveMx('example.com', err => {